-Aloe dichotoma is a Southern African tree species which can grow up to 9m tall.
+Aloidendron dichotomum is a Southern African tree species which can grow up to 9m tall.
+It was formerly called Aloe dichotoma.
 The tree is found in very dry habitats in Namibia and South Africa and provides food and shelter for many insects, mammals and birds.
 It has a striking appearance and yellow flowers in the summer.

 These trees are used for various purposes.
 The English name, Quiver tree, refers to the use of its hollowed branches by the San people to make quivers for their arrows.
 Medicinally, the roots can be used to treat asthma and tuberculosis.
-Aloe dichotoma is also cultivated as an ornamental.
+Aloidendron dichotomum is also cultivated as an ornamental.

 Foden, W. et al. (2007).
 A changing climate is eroding the geographical range of the Namib Desert tree Aloe through population declines and dispersal lags.
 Diversity and Distributions.
 13: 645-653.

 Photo credit: © Caroline Auzias

 Dayak people believe the Bornean ironwood protects them from dangerous animals, offering their own explanation for the lack of elephants and tigers on Borneo.